Inhale C-4 $$$$$

-Inhale C-4 $$$$$ is a mixtape by American electronic musician James Ferraro under the alias BEBETUNE$, released for free on December 14, 2011.
+Inhale C-4 $$$$$ is a mixtape by American musician James Ferraro under the alias BEBETUNE$, released for free on December 14, 2011.
 Parodying the tropes of contemporary American hip hop music and its culture, it marks the first time in Ferraro's career that he approached such a style.
 Reviews of the mixtape were mostly positive, and it appeared in the top 20 of Tiny Mix Tapes list of the best releases of 2012.